 Different playing techniques

-Here we shall look at some different way to play the guitar.
+Here we shall look at some different ways to play the guitar.
 Some of these techniques are basic and you are probably already familiar with them even if you may be unfamiliar with the terms.
-Others can be great for you to incorporate into your guitar playing to broaden your styles.
+Others can be great for you to incorporate into your guitar playing to broaden your style.

 Strumming and picking

 Tab with strumming and pickingStrumming is when you stroke several strings in a fast sequence, downwards or upwards.
-This is one of the most basic and common approach to guitar playing.
-When strumming we are either doing downstrokes or upstrokes.
+This is one of the most basic and common approaches to guitar playing.
+When strumming, we are either doing downstrokes or upstrokes.

 Another way is to play one or two notes at a time, often called picking.
 The three lowest (i.e. thickest) strings are played by the thumbs and the three highest (i.e. thinnest) by the fingers.
 When two strings are played in this way together, it's referred to as plucking.

 A third way is to combine strumming and picking.
-A common method is to first play the bass note in a chord and when strum the rest of the chord, or the whole.
+A common method is to first play the bass note in a chord and then strum the rest of the chord, or the whole.

-In the image to the right a tab show two strums, one downstroke followed by a downstroke.
+In the image to the right, a tab shows two strums, one downstroke followed by an upstroke.
 When you could see the chord played in two parts, the bass note followed by the rest of it.
 Finally, four notes are picked one at the time.

 Block chords and broken chords

-A elementary distinction in the area of guitar playing techniques could be between block chords and broken chords.
-Block chords are not used very often, but refer to plucking several strings simultaneously and potentially playing the whole chord or a larger part of it.
+An elementary distinction in the area of guitar playing techniques could be between block chords and broken chords.
+Block chords are not used very often but refer to plucking several strings simultaneously and potentially playing the whole chord or a larger part of it.
 This is common in the bossa nova style.

 Tab block chords